 When the time comes to plan the remodeling of your home in anticipation of retirement and beyond, the choice of flooring options should be at the very top of your list.

-Choosing a flooring material doesn’t need to be intimidating or complicated.
+When I talk with DIYers, it’s instantly apparent that choosing their AIP home’s flooring is a scary part of the renovation process.
+But, choosing a flooring material doesn’t need to be intimidating or complicated.
 It also doesn’t need to change the look and feel of the home you’ve invested so much time and money in creating.
 There are plenty of options that will allow you to maintain the integrity of your living space, while being mindful of the safety of yourself and your loved ones.

 Maintaining slip resistance is one of the most important considerations for those who are aging in place.
 Not only does slip-resistant flooring prevent hazardous conditions that can cause you or your guests to slip and fall (thus risking serious injury), it also can be highly beneficial for added traction, making mobility easier when navigating the home with a cane, walker, or wheelchair.

 Moving easily about your home doesn’t mean you have to sacrifice style and aesthetics, but it does mean you have to be informed about the choices you make.
 For example, an area rug that’s installed without the use of transition strips can become a major source of trips and falls, and even with transition strips, area rugs can pose a danger to those navigating a room with walkers or canes.

 - Cushioning in the event of a fall